ToyB0x/git-resume/docs/epic/4.api/implements/README.md

 import { Hono } from "hono";
 import { cors } from "hono/cors";
 import { githubRoute } from "./routes/api/github";
-import { researchRoute } from "./routes/api/research"; // 追加
+import { gitAnalysisRoute } from "./routes/api/git-analysis"; // 追加
 import { env } from "./utils";

 const app = new Hono()